 Yes sure.
 I'm Robbie, I live in Boise, Idaho, originally from Sydney Australia.
 I lived in the US for about 12 years now.
 I got over here in 2006.
-I played gold in Boise State University so I got a scholarship there.
+I played gold at Boise State University so, I got a scholarship there.
 That’s what brought me here originally, and I’m still 12 years later.
 I have a wife and a boy now.
 So that's pretty awesome.

 It's so great to have you here today.
 Your course is amazing!
 I just recently was able to take it and it really helped boost what we do here at Stream Creative to both look at what we are already doing and justify some of our techniques plus add some great new ones that have helped us and our clients.
 So absolutely amazing course.

 When speaking to midlevel marketers, who are looking to either boost their rankings or get started or put together a plan, where do you start?

 So, a lot of the clients that we typically engage with already have some sort of existing presence online like they have a website, and in a lot of cases, producing content or have at least existing content out there.
 So, where we always start is just going back to the foundation.
 We really look at all the assets they already have that could potentially be driving traffic to their website and we usually do this by doing a technical content audit, again, this is usually for sites that are a little bit larger, usually around like 500 or more pages just because they have more content.
 And through that process, we will usually identify any content that could be ranking a little bit higher or has already got rankings but isn’t just converting really well and then usually those are the assets we'll target first to improve so we can get them some quick wins.